You have a right to know...

-Everyone has a legal right to see information from Scottish public authorities.
-You do need to give your name, but you don't need to say anything more about who you are or why you want the information.
+We all have a legal right to see information from Scottish public authorities.
+When asking for information you need to give your name, but you don't need to say anything more about who you are or why you want the information.
 And if the public authority refuses to give it to you, they must tell you why.

 It's also possible to challenge an authority's decision to keep information from you.
 You can ask the authority to review its response - and if you are still unhappy after that, you can appeal to the Scottish Information Commissioner.